amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   - Coding
   - Data Structures and Algorithms (DSA)
 date: 2018-04-28 19:20:40
-updated: 2019-11-25 20:17:40
+updated: 2020-12-15 18:46:40
 ---

 When we are developing software, we have to store data in memory.
-However, there are many types of data structures, such as arrays, maps, sets, lists, trees, graphs, etc. and choosing the right one for the task can be tricky.
-So, this series of posts will help you to know the trade-offs, so, you can use the right tool for the job!
+However, many types of data structures, such as arrays, maps, sets, lists, trees, graphs, etc., and choosing the right one for the task can be tricky.
+This series of posts will help you know the trade-offs so that you can use the right tool for the job!

 <!-- more -->

-On this section, we are going to focus on linear data structures: Arrays, Lists, Sets, Stacks, and Queues.
+In this section, we will focus on linear data structures: Arrays, Lists, Sets, Stacks, and Queues.

 You can find all these implementations and more in the Github repo:
 [https://github.com/amejiarosario/dsa.js](https://github.com/amejiarosario/dsa.js)